techandy42/Online_Basic_Racket_Interpreter/README.md

 - Only numeric and boolean types are supported.
 - Console output must be made by using the `'printf'` function.
 - The `'cond'` conditionals can be written with both `()` and `[]` notation.
+- There cannot be any duplicate definition names or parameter names that are already defined as definition names.
+- There can be numeric or boolean values in a `'cond'` without an operation block `()`.

 > Sample Code Blocks